5 Key Financial Ratios and How to Use Them?

 Uses of Ratio Analysis

-• Ratio analysis interests many as it reveals whether the financial status is financially sound, weak, or questionable, and it is a number one decision-aiding tool.
+• Ratio analysis reveals whether the financial status of a company is sound, weak, or questionable.

-• The investors and creditors analyze the ratios to measure the financial health of your business and how efficiently you are improving your business.
+• To analyze the financial health of your business and how efficiently you are improving your business.

-• The favorable ratios encourage creditors to offer more extended credit periods to the business.
+• Encourages creditors to offer extended credit periods to the business.

 • Employees eagerly watch ratios to know if the company is doing well with the hope of earning higher salaries.